x56080/SequoiaDB/doc/src/manual/Manual/Sequoiadb_Command/Sdb/removeCoordRG_en.md

 ##NAME##

-removeCoordRG - Delete the coordination replication group.
+removeCoordRG - delete the coordination replication group in the database

 ##SYNOPSIS##